conan-io/docs/reference/conanfile/methods/system_requirements.rst

 A similar result can be obtained without even installing binaries, we could use the ``report`` or ``report-installed`` modes.
-The ``report`` mode displays the ``install`` packages, those are the packages that are required to be installed, irrespective if they are actually installed or not.
+The ``report`` mode displays the ``install`` packages, those are the packages that are required to be installed, irrespective of whether they are actually installed or not.
 The ``report`` mode does not check the system for those package, so it could even be ran in another OS:

 .. code-block:: bash